The best deals under $100 from Macy's Labor Day sale | CNN Underscored

 Dr. Brandt Skincare Wishlist Set ($53.40, originally $89; macys.com)

-Champion is back in a big way, and this shirt will quickly become a go-to for pairing with skirts and trendy sweatpants all year round.
+Champion is back in a big way, and this shirt will quickly become a go-to for pairing with skirts and trendy sweatpants year-round.

 Baggalini Convertible Backpack 2.0 ($55.97; originally $99.95; macys.com)

-It’s hard to beat half-price foundation that’s this good, and this one has garnered five-star ratings from happy customers, too.
-Expect a lightweight, non-pore-clogging formula you won’t have to reapply during the day — and it’s transfer resistant, too, so you don’t have to worry about it coming off on your clothes.
+It’s hard to beat half-price foundation that’s this good, and this one has garnered 5-star ratings from happy customers too.
+Expect a lightweight, non-pore-clogging formula you won’t have to reapply during the day — and it’s transfer-resistant too, so you don’t have to worry about it coming off on your clothes.

 This cheery quilt will brighten your bedroom and your mood with red, yellow, orange and blue flower-patterned blocks.
 And if you’re looking for a room upgrade star, it’s hard to argue with over $100 off its original price.